NCERA_temp222: Optimizing integrated pest management research and education in the North Central United States

 Non-Technical Summary

-Integrated pest management (IPM) remains critical to addressing the diverse needs of citizens across the North Central United States, including those engaged in various aspects of the agri-food system, natural resource management, and human health.
-IPM emphasizes correct pest identification, thresholds, and knowledge of the economic value and potential risks of pest management decisions on human, environmental, and economic health.
-The integrated and science-based system of IPM remains critical to addressing the complex pest issues facing stakeholders today including pesticide resistance, regulatory changes, challenging weather patterns, invasive pests and more.
-This proposal seeks to optimize IPM research and education in the North Central United States by bringing together IPM Coordinators in the region to: (1) support regional collaboration and coordinated knowledge exchange between state IPM programs, NCIPMC working groups, USDA NIFA, and other NC and ERA committees; (2) identify and prioritize regional IPM needs and opportunities; (3) develop and disseminate IPM education and outreach resources including curricula, educational materials and communication tools of regional or national interest; and (4) Strengthen IPM communication and representation.
-This will be accomplished via an annual committee reporting and networking meeting, engagement with the North Central IPM Center and USDA-NIFA, as well as regular communication via the online forum Basecamp.
+Integrated pest management (IPM) remains critical to addressing the diverse needs of citizens across the North Central United States, including those engaged in various aspects of the agri-food system, natural resource management and human health.
+IPM emphasizes correct pest identification, thresholds and knowledge of the economic value and potential risks of pest management decisions on human, environmental and economic health.
+The integrated and science-based system of IPM remains critical to addressing the complex pest issues facing stakeholders today including pesticide resistance, regulatory changes, challenging weather events, invasive pests and more.
+This proposal seeks to optimize IPM research and education in the North Central United States by bringing together IPM Coordinators in the region to: (1) support regional collaboration and coordinated knowledge exchange between state IPM programs, NCIPMC working groups, USDA NIFA, and other NC and ERA committees; (2) identify and prioritize regional IPM needs and opportunities; (3) develop and disseminate IPM education and outreach resources including curricula, educational materials and communication tools of regional or national interest; and (4) Strengthen IPM communication and visibility.
+This will be accomplished via an annual committee reporting and networking meeting, engagement with the North Central IPM Center, EPA and USDA-NIFA, as well as regular communication via the online forum Basecamp.
+This project aligns with USDA science priorities 1: Increasing Profitability of Farmers and Ranchers and 3: Protecting the Integrity of American Agriculture from Invasive Species.

 Statement of Issues and Justification